moleculerjs/database/docs/README.md

 # Multi-tenancy
 The service supports many multi-tenancy methods.
 But each method has a different configuration.
 For each method it's mandatory that you store the tenant ID in the `ctx.meta`.
-The best practice is to resolve the logged in user in the API gateway `authenticate` or `authorize` method and set the resolved user into the `ctx.meta.user`.
+The best method is to resolve the logged in user in the `authenticate` or `authorize` method of the API gateway and set the resolved user into the `ctx.meta.user`.

 ## Record-based tenancy
-This mode uses the same database server, same database and same collection/table.
+This mode uses the same database server, database and collection/table.
 But there is a tenant ID field in the collection/table for filtering.

 ### Steps for configuration
-1. Create a tenant ID field in the `fields` and create a `set` method which reads the tenant ID from the `ctx.meta`.
+1. Create a tenant ID field in the `fields` and create a `set` method that reads the tenant ID from the `ctx.meta`.
-2. Create a custom scope which filtering the entities by tenant ID.
+2. Create a custom scope that filters the entities by tenant ID.
 3. Set this scope as default scope.

 ### Example